master-hax/aosp-system-core/llkd/README.md

 default 0,1,2 (kernel, init and [kthreadd]) plus process names init,[kthreadd],[khungtaskd],lmkd,lmkd.llkd,llkd,watchdogd, [watchdogd],[watchdogd/0],...,[watchdogd/<get_nprocs-1>].
+"false" is the equivalent to an empty list.
+Do not watch these processes.
+NB: default can be larger than the current maximum property size of 92

 #### ro.llk.blacklist.parent
 default 0,2 (kernel and [kthreadd]).
+"false" is the equivalent to an empty list.
+Do not watch processes that have this parent.

 #### ro.llk.blacklist.uid
-default <empty>, comma separated list of uid numbers or names.
+default <empty> or false, comma separated list of uid numbers or names.
+"false" is the equivalent to an empty list.
+Do not watch processes that match this uid.

 Architectural Concerns
 ----------------------

+- built-in [khungtask] daemon is too generic and trips on driver code that sits around in D state too much.
+To switch to S instead makes the task(s) killable, so the drivers should be able to resurrect them if needed.
+- Properties are limited to 92 characters.
 - Create kernel module and associated gTest to actually test panic.
 - Create gTest to test out blacklist (ro.llk.blacklist.<properties> generally not be inputs).
 Could require more test-only interfaces to libllkd.
-- Speed up gTest using something else than ro.llk.<properties>, which should not be inputs.
+- Speed up gTest using something else than ro.llk.<properties>, which should not be inputs as they should be baked into the product.